 Once a Microsoft 365 service provisions a Tenant into a particular Geography, there are five ways that this data could move to another Geography:

 - The Microsoft 365 service decides to move the data to a new Geography for service operations reasons, if there are no other policies in place to prevent the move.

 - If a Tenant subscribes to the Multi-Geo service, then Tenants user's data for Exchange Online, SharePoint Online and Microsoft Teams can be assigned to Satellite Geographies.

 - If a Tenant has sign up country/region as a Local Region Geography and has a subscription to the Advanced Data Residency service add-on, then the Tenant data for the included services will be migrated from the Regional Geography to the relevant Local Region Geography.

 There are three methods for ensuring that the Tenant data location for a particular service does not change.

-- Product Terms: Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams provisioned in any Local Region Geography, or the European Union or the United States have a commitment for customer data residency expressed in the Product Terms.
+- Product Terms: Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams provisioned in Australia, Brazil, Canada, France, Germany, India, Japan, Qatar, South Korea, Norway, South Africa, Sweden, Switzerland, United Arab Emirates, United Kingdom, European Union and the United States have a commitment for customer data residency expressed in the Product Terms.
 For more information see the Product Terms Data Residency page.

 - Multi Geo subscription: allows customers to assign data location for Exchange Online, SharePoint Online, OneDrive for Business and Microsoft Teams to any supported Geography.
 For more information see Multi Geo Data Residency.

-- Advanced Data Residency subscription guarantees data residency for an expanded set of Microsoft 365 services in any Local Region Geography or Expanded Local Region Geography.
+- Advanced Data Residency subscription guarantees data residency for an expanded set of Microsoft 365 services in any Local Region Geography.
 For more information see the Advanced Data Residency page.

 Table 2: Available Data Residency by Workload